-Dr. Norman W. Umphenour, Versailles, Ky., has been selected to receive a 2007 Alumni Recognition Award at the American Association of Equine Practitioners annual conference in Orlando, Fla., on Dec.
-3. Dean Ralph Richardson will present the award on behalf of the Kansas State University Veterinary Medical Alumni Association.
+Dr. Norman W. Umphenour, Versailles, Ky., was selected to receive a 2007 Alumni Recognition Award at the American Association of Equine Practitioners annual conference in Orlando, Fla., on Dec.
+3, 2007.
+Dean Ralph Richardson presented the award on behalf of the Kansas State University Veterinary Medical Alumni Association.

 Dr. Umphenour is the resident veterinarian for Ashford Stud, a division of Coolmore America, with divisions in Ireland and Australia.
 Ashford Stud breeds and trains champion race horses.
 Dr. Umphenour earned a bachelor’s degree in veterinary medicine in 1960 and a DVM in 1962, both at K-State.
 He was born in Girard, Kan.

 “It’s been a great ride,” Dr. Umphenour said.
 “I’m proud to be a K-Stater as we set the standard for the veterinary profession.
 I’ve conducted my career by following many of the things I learned while I was a student at K-State — study hard, keep it simple, don’t go against Mother Nature and make the right diagnosis before you make the decision to treat.”

 “Dr. Umphenour is an outstanding and highly respected equine reproduction expert in the heart of Kentucky Thoroughbred farms,” said Ralph Richardson, dean of the College of Veterinary Medicine.
 “His opinions and expertise have been sought out by many of the top breeders and trainers.
 His success speaks well for the quality impact of veterinary education provided at K-State and its far-reaching impact in a field where the highest quality animal care is a must.”